threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/mail/readme.md

-# ff content
+# mail

-## questions

-is it a blog or a wiki ? if it is a wiki then we need acl

 ## Module Requirements

 This module will allow :

+- sending emails
+- receiving emails
+- answer emails
+- search for emails
+- add account that will be able to send mail through smtp ?
-- publish content that will be viewable through http
+- add account that will be able to receive mail through imap ?
-- editing published content
-- removed content
-- search for content
+- Do we want a group by e.g. by subject (conversation) or by sender or by date
+- add to spam
+- add to and clean trashbin
-- link content ?
+- archive
-- share screen/doc/chat with the room ?
 - **what else do we need\*** ?

 ## Technical Requirements

-We will rely upon the ??? tech
+We will rely upon the imap smtp protocols
-What kind of info do we need to interface the 3bot with the freeflow content ?.
+What kind of info do we need to interface the 3bot ?
+What kind of action do we want to expose through the actor ?

 - content
-- participants
+- status
+- from and to addresses
-- description
+- signature verification
 - link ?

 ## Threebot Actors and Models